iarna/require-inject/README.md

 * **`var mymod = requireInject( module, mocks )`**

 *module* is the name of the module you want to require.
+This is what you'd pass to `require` to load the module from your script.
+This means that for relative paths, the path should be relative to your test script, not to the thing you're injecting dependencies into.

 *mocks* is an object with keys that are the names of the modules you want *to mock and values of the mock version of the objects.